 This Place Called Home

--Part of this work was shown at the Group Exhibition NEVER TAKE A VACATION WITH AN ARTIST WHO COLLECTS THE SAME STUFF YOU DO, at ISCP Gallery, Brooklyn, NY
+- NEVER TAKE A VACATION WITH AN ARTIST WHO COLLECTS THE SAME STUFF YOU DO, Group Exhibition at ISCP Gallery in Brooklyn, NY

 This Place Called Home is a social engagement and a multimedia installation project about the diaspora and the hisptires of settled and unsettled immigrants, including refugees.
 I investigate memory and belonging.

 The stories start from a very personal place.
 Interviewers were asked what "home"means to them and to tell stories that has marked their lives as immigrants.
 When shared, they become part of the collective memory beyond borders.
 The viewer is reminded that human migration has been part of our existence for 1.75 million years and deeply connected to our identies as human beings.

 Its final form is a "Welcome Museum", set in the gallery or art institution.
 In the installation, the viewer will engage with the installation while listening to the interviews in 4 channels/headphones intercut with President Trump's "The Four Pillars of Immigration Reform" speech given at his first State of the Union Address aired on January 30th/2018.
 The installation is composed of suspended bed frames, floor mattresses, a flag made of donated clothes and interview quotes, a memorial sculpture, a map of immigrant paths, a steel container containing immigration articles published in all national newspapers since January 30th of 2018 to now, a painting series (Immigrant Seeks Immigrant—a personal classified call I posted in a newspaper), objects, and finally, a comprehensive art book of the process including the interviews.